 - Android uses Dalvik virtual machine to run its applications; several top mobile developers use JVM for its execution.
 Conversely, Linux does not take in any VMs for execution.

 Below is the topmost comparison between Linux vs Android:

 |Basis of Comparison Between Linux vs Android||

 |Developed||Internet developers||Android Inc|

-Android is an opensource OS used in mobile, tablet devices and running on top of Linux Kernel distribution.
-On mobile devices, Android plays a vital role but yet it’s exactly a framework that stands on top of this Linux kernel.
-Linux, on the other hand, is a legacy OS that stands highly suitable for desktop and system users.
+Mobile and tablet devices use Android, an open-source operating system that runs on top of the Linux Kernel distribution.
+Android plays a vital role on mobile devices, yet it’s a framework that stands on top of this Linux kernel.
+On the other hand, Linux is a legacy OS that is highly suitable for desktop and system users.

-This has been a guide to the top difference between Linux vs Android.
-Here we also discuss the Linux vs Android key differences with infographics, and comparison table.
+This has been a guide to the top differences between Linux vs Android.
+Here we discussed Linux vs Android key differences, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –